GOOD EARTH

 Visconti continued to produce records throughout 1975, working with Sparks, Marc Bolan and David Bowie, but the next that was heard of his production company came towards the end of that year when 'MW' of the 6th of December reported that RCA had signed a licensing deal with him, and that as a result his records would come out on an actual Good Earth label.
 The new label got off to a decent start early the following year, registering minor hits with its first two releases: The Surprise Sisters' 'La Booga Rooga' b/w 'Seashore' (GD-1, 2/76) and 'If You Love Me' b/w 'Tell Me Now' by Mary Hopkin (GD-2; 2/76) both got into the Top 40.
 The Christmas Day issue of 'MW' for 1976 listed Good Earth's interests as being an agency, a production company, a studio and a record company, and said that it intended to expand its activities in 1977.
 It planned to establish a 'solid' identity for its label, and Tony Hall had been recruited to join John Myers in charge of the record-issuing side of things, Myers being joint head with Tony Visconti.

 As 1976 had done, 1977 started well for the company: the RAH Band gave it its first Top 10 placing with 'The Crunch (Parts 1 & 2)' (GD-7; 1/77).
 Sadly, however, that was to be the lot as far as chart successes were concerned, and hard times were not far away.
 'Billboard' magazine of the 9th of April 1977 reported that the Good Earth agency offices had closed and the acts which it had managed had moved elsewhere; on the record label front, what turned out to be the final Good Earth single came out a couple of months later.
-Later in the year 'MW' of the 10th of September stated that Good Earth had recently moved from RCA to Phonogram.
-It may be that the injection moulded labels of 'The Crunch' (2) date from the Phonogram period, as it could have been re-pressed due to continuing demand, but there doesn't appear to have been any new product issued.
+Later in the year 'MW' of the 10th of September stated that Good Earth had recently moved from RCA to Phonogram; it added that Hall had left and had formed his own label, Ebony (q.v.).
+It may perhaps be that the injection moulded labels of 'The Crunch' (2) date from the Phonogram period, as it could have been re-pressed due to continuing demand, but it is more likely that they are custom pressings, made at a time when the single was in the Charts and RCA's own presses were either unavailable or fully occupied - several other RCA singles from 1977 can be found in injection moulded form.
+There doesn't appear to have been any new product issued on Good Earth after the move, and it may well be that it was the production company rather than the label which linked up with Phonogram - a Good Earth Productions LP and single by Tony Visconti came out on Mercury in October 1977.
 The following year 'MW' of the 28th of October 1978 confirmed that Good Earth had 'demised', and that Visconti was concentrating on his studio and on record production.

 Good Earth's singles were numbered in a GD-0 series, and, with the exception of the copies of 'The Crunch' referred to above, were manufactured, marketed and distributed by RCA.
 One label design - an eye-catching one - served throughout (1); it looked better without dinking perforations.
 Demo copies were marked after the RCA fashion of the time, with a medium-sized hollow 'A' and the appropriate wording (3), but at least one set had stickers applied to issue labels (4), which happened every now and again with RCA releases.
 There was no dedicated company sleeve, but singles tended to be sent out in a black sleeve which RCA used for its 'Red Seal' (q.v.) releases.